Dr. Richard Lester, Executive Director

 Prior to his academic career, Lewis spent several years in Europe and then in Bryan College Station working as an entrepreneur.
 He is the recipient of the Student Led Award for Teaching Excellence, International Rotary Foundation Ambassadorial Scholarship, Newman 10 award for one of the 10 fastest-growing businesses in Bryan College Station and is involved in a number of service roles in the local community.
 Lewis is married and has two children, Megan and Kylan.
 His areas of interest include issues in entrepreneurial and small business education and international business.

-Spencer returned to Texas A&M ad earned her MS in Kinesiology in 2007.
-As a graduate student, she worked for Texas A&M Sports Properties, and continued in a full time role as the promotions coordinator upon graduation.
+Shanna graduated with her BS in Kinesiology from Texas A&M in 2004.
+After graduation, she worked as a marketing coordinator for Conference USA in Irving.
+She returned to Texas A&M ad earned her MS in Kinesiology in 2007.
+As a graduate student, Shanna worked for Texas A&M Sports Properties, and continued in a full time role as the promotions coordinator upon graduation.

 Chuck Hinton, Director, NSF I-Corps